AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/persisted-queries-troubleshoot.md

 # Troubleshoot Persisted GraphQL Queries {#troubleshoot-persisted-graphql-queries}

-The Actions Center includes the **GraphQL persisted query error** alert.
+The [Actions Center](/help/operations/actions-center.md) includes the **GraphQL persisted query error** alert.
 This means that you are informed whenever one of your GraphQL persisted queries throws an error.

-To help you troubleshoot and resolve such problems, we are providing documentation to explain the *most common* causes of failures, and steps on how to fix them.
+To help you troubleshoot and resolve such problems, we explain the *most common* causes of failures, and steps on how to fix them.

 ## Changes to the Content Fragment model {#changes-to-content-fragment-model}